InnuendoPi/Brautomat32/README.md

 > **note:**

 * You cannot update (file or WebUpdate) from Brautomat32 to Brautomat32pIO due to different partition layouts.
 You need to reflash the firmware.
-* For compatibility reasons, a Brautomat32 version based on ESP32-IDF4 still exists for the ESP32 but due to end of life IDF4 not recommended.
+* For compatibility reasons, a Brautomat32 version based on ESP32-IDF4 still exists but due to end of life IDF4 not recommended.

 ## ▶️ Installation